SMACNA Standards for Phenolic Ductwork Systems Explained

 Comparing phenolic duct fabrication to sheet metal, you are working with a 3 Dimensional material.
 Where plasma or laser cutting would handle and X & Y plane, with Phenolic, CNC routers are used to cut into the Z axis effectively.
 Cutting angles into the panel allows fabricators to fold or assemble duct sections into their shape.

-Phenolic Duct is fully sealed in each corner with a continuous bead of silicone sealant supplied by the manufacturer in all 4 corners of the duct section.
+Phenolic Duct is fully sealed in each corner with a continuous bead of sealant supplied by the manufacturer in all 4 corners of the duct section.
 Longitudinal seams can be secured on the exterior with panel fasteners, which are metal clips with teeth that grip into the phenolic, and sealed with UL 181 approved tape.

 Low Leakage Duct Connections